MICHELIN’S 2048 AMBITION

 TYRES WILL BE MADE USING 80 PERCENT SUSTAINABLE MATERIALS AND 100 PERCENT OF TYRES WILL BE RECYCLED

-Michelin took advantage of the 2018 edition of Movin’On, the world summit on sustainable mobility, held in Montreal, to announce its new strategy for the use of sustainable materials in tire manufacturing and the issue of their recycling.
+Michelin took advantage of the 2018 edition of Movin’On, the world summit on sustainable mobility, held in Montreal, to announce its new strategy for the use of sustainable materials in tyre manufacturing and the issue of their recycling.
 This commitment is perfectly in line with the Group’s 4R approach (Reduce, Reuse, Recycle and Renew), for a circular economy.
-Explanations.

-MANUFACTURING TIRES WITH 80% SUSTAINABLE MATERIALS…
+MANUFACTURING TYRES WITH 80% SUSTAINABLE MATERIALS…

 Today the worldwide recovery rate for tyres is 70% and the recycling rate is 50%.
 For a sustainable future, Michelin is investing in high technology recycling technologies to be able to increase this content to 80% sustainable material.